c4tom/DreamDevBox/docs/corporate-usage/shared-devilbox-server-in-lan.rst

 *(Each device on the network needs to manually set the hosts entries for every single projcet)*

-As you also do for the Devilbox locally when not using Auto-DNS, you can do as well for remote computer.
-Just edit your local hosts file and add one DNS entry for every project on the shared Devilbox server.
+As you also do for the DreamDevBox locally when not using Auto-DNS, you can do as well for remote computer.
+Just edit your local hosts file and add one DNS entry for every project on the shared DreamDevBox server.

 Keep in mind that this time you will have to use ``192.168.0.12`` instead of ``127.0.0.1``.